 I’ve been collecting small pastel sketches of sunrises in The Little River Valley for quite some time now.

-My goal is to expand these into large oil paintings on canvas.
+My goal is to expand these into large canvas paintings.

-My hands are itching to play with luscious pigments again.
+My hands are itching to work with luscious oil pigments again.

 Color is descriptive, but it’s also highly emotive.